-Developed by the American Chemical Society, this style may be used for research papers and citing resources in the field of chemistry.
+Developed by the American Chemical Society, this style is often used for research papers and other works in chemistry and other disciplines.

 Each citation consists of two parts: the in-text citation, which provides brief identifying information within the text, and the reference list, a list of sources that provides full bibliographic information.